-Due to the precise tolerances of diesel injection systems, it is extremely important that the fuel be kept clean and free of dirt and water.
+Due to the precise tolerances of diesel injection systems, it is extremely important that the fuel be kept clean and free of dirt or water.
 Dirt or water in the system can cause severe damage to both the fuel pump and the fuel injectors.

-Lighter fuels can reduce fuel economy or possibly damage the fuel injection pump.
+Lighter fuels can reduce fuel economy or possibly damage fuel system components.